4n4ru/CI-PP3-FairyBot/README.md

 11. [Acknowledgments](#acknowledgments)

 ## Project Goals
-Fairy Bot is an app that outputs a faritytale that has been personalized to the terminal.
+Fairy Bot is an app that outputs a fairytale that has been personalized to the terminal.

 ### User Goals
-- Get personalized fairy tales for the users child
+- Get personalized fairy tales for the user's child

 ### Site Owner Goals
-- Providing users with the option to pick different farity tales that are personalized for their child
+- Providing users with the option to pick different fairytales that are personalized for their child

 ## User Experience

 ### Target Audience
-- Parents who want to read personalized stories to their children at bed time
+- Parents who want to read personalized stories to their children at bedtime
 - Children who would like to read personalized stories themselves
 - Childminders who want to be able to personalize stories for many children

 ### User Requirements and Expectations
-- Easy set up
+- Easy setup
 - Ability to add and delete data
 - Easy to use